About Crock Pot Creamed Corn

 Crock Pot Creamed Corn

 If you want to make creamed corn but you've run out kitchen space, this crock pot version is the perfect solution!
-The sweet, creamy taste is nearly identical to the baked version but this no-hassle version takes a fraction of the effort.
+The sweet, creamy taste is nearly identical to baked but this no-hassle version takes a fraction of the effort.

 In a 2.5 quart or larger crock pot, add corn, cream cheese, milk, butter, sugar, salt, and pepper.
 Don't worry about mixing at this point.